ttoss/ttoss/challenge/ENGINEERING.md

 - A section to show the ranking of the videos.
 - Any other feature that you think is best for the project.

 You need to use React to build the front-end.
+We have a [boilerplate using Vite.js and consuming a GraphQL API](https://github.com/ttoss/ttoss/tree/main/challenge/packages/app-vite-with-graphql-api).
+You can use it as a starting point or build the front-end from scratch.

 ### Deployment